victorkleb/scRNA-seq_stable_clust/README.md

 <br>

 The folder for each data set is customized with
-- program(s) specific to reading and performing initial processing of a data set
+- programs for file input and preparation
-- data-specific file references that will require user modification
+- file references that will require user modification
 - program(s) to compare clusterings reviewed in the article with published results
 <br>